aelshehawy/academic-kickstart_ash/content/publication3/publication3/index.md

 +++
-title = "Missionaries on the Nile: Exposure to Protestant Missionaries and Women’s Developmental Outcomes and Social Norms in Egypt " date = 2021-05-01T00:00:00 draft = false
+title = "Missionaries on the Nile: Exposure to Foreign Missions and Women’s Developmental Outcomes and Social Norms in Egypt " date = 2021-05-01T00:00:00 draft = false